64th Cavalry (India)

 The 64th Cavalry is an armoured regiment of the Armoured Corps of the Indian Army.

 Formation

 After the 1965 Indo-Pakistan War, a number of armoured regiments were raised for the Indian Army, of which 64 Cavalry was the first.
 However, it was the last to use the epithet of cavalry, all subsequent regiments were named armoured regiments instead.
-It was raised in Babina on 31 March 1966 by Lt Col Trevor Lancelot Perry, a former Indian Air Force pilot, with a class composition of Sikhs, Jats and Rajputs.
+It was raised in Babina on 31 March 1966 by Lieutenant Colonel Trevor Lancelot Perry, a former Indian Air Force pilot, with a class composition of Sikhs, Jats and Rajputs.

 Equipment

 The Regiment was initial equipped with T-54 tanks, which were replaced by the Vijayanta tanks in 1981.
 In 1991, the regiment was upgraded to the T-72 tanks.

 History

 During the Indo-Pakistani War of 1971, the regiment, then under Lt Col Bipin Chandra Joshi and equipped with T-54 tanks, was part of 14 Independent Armoured Brigade supporting XI Corps in the Western theatre, but did not see any action.